ferchault/contextshare/README.md

 contextshare
 ============

-Simple interface for numpy arrays in multiprocessing contexts.
+Simple context manager to share numpy arrays in python multiprocessing.

 Example
 -------

+The following code example is complete and compares a `serial()` implementation  with the `parallel()` version thereof implemented with `contextshare`.

 ```python
 #!/usr/bin/env python